Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 Targeted attacks with rootkit capabilities are highly elusive, as an attacker with malware and root privileges can quickly disable any type of system or network monitoring.
 This is made even more challenging by the fact that the attacker has access to the entire system's resources and can alter the memory and code of any application.
 Furthermore, it is even more difficult to detect such attacks when the targeted application lacks root privileges, as the attacker has an advantage in terms of access and control.

-Despite the challenges presented by rootkit-enabled targeted attacks, we think that our security and authentication framework can be used to design a real-time targeted attack detection that focuses on our transaction validation/sensitive operation session.
+Despite the challenges presented by rootkit-enabled targeted attacks, we think that our security and authentication distributed framework can be used to design a real-time targeted attack detection that focuses on our transaction validation/sensitive operation session.
 This is made possible by our use of hardware protecetd signature on mobile and the computation privacy and protection of inputs of garbled circuit evaluation.
 By leveraging these advanced security measures, we can enhance our ability to detect and prevent targeted attacks, even those with rootkit capabilities.

 **Research question/hypothesis**: Can we design an efficient and accurate machine learning (ML) malware detection model for rootkits, based on processor resource consumption during transaction validation sessions on mobile devices?